Benchmarking weak randomness in Quantum and Natural Sources: Methods

 Although the definition of $\epsilon_h$ stated in Eq.\ (\ref{eq:ehfirst}) is formally correct, it presents two fundamental challenges in the finite-data regime.
 First, empirical estimation provides access only to a finite subset of the parameters $\epsilon_h$, namely for $h \in \{0,\dots,h_{\max}\}$, rather than the infinite sequence required by the definition.
 At first sight, one might attempt to address this limitation by approximating $\epsilon$ with a truncated estimator $\tilde{\epsilon}$ defined in an analogous manner:

 Unfortunately, a second limitation arises from the fact that taking a maximum over history lengths is not suitable in practice.
 The statistical reliability of the estimates $\epsilon_h$ decreases rapidly with increasing $h$, making the maximum overly sensitive to poorly estimated terms.
 This motivates the need for an alternative aggregation rule to replace the truncated supremum.
-We address this problem in Secs.~\ref{sec:axioms} and \ref{sec:averages}.
-Before doing so, we first detail in Sec.~\ref{sec:epsilonh} the procedure used to estimate the individual parameters $\epsilon_h$.
+We address this problem in in the further sections.
+Before doing so, we first detail in the next section the procedure used to estimate the individual parameters $\epsilon_h$.